mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 Notice that when we look at the igraph network plot it has arrows indicating the direction of connection in the edge list.
 If you are making your own directed edge list, the sending node by default will be in the left column and the receiving node in the right column.
 In the adjacency matrix the upper and lower triangles are no longer identical.
 Again, if you are generating your own adjacency matrix, you can simply mark edges sent from nodes denoted as rows and edges received from the same nodes as columns.
 Finally, in the plot, since R recognizes this as a directed igraph object when we plot the network, it automatically shows arrows indicating the direction of the edge.

-### Signed, Categorized, and Valued Networks{#WeightedNetworks}
+### Signed, Categorized, and Weighted Networks{#WeightedNetworks}

-In many situations we want to add values to specific edges such as signs (sometimes called valences) or weights defining the strength or nature of relationships.
+In many situations we want to add values to specific edges such as signs (sometimes called valences), nominal categories, or weights defining the strength or nature of relationships.
 There are a variety of ways that we can record and assign such weights or values to edges in R. The simplest way is to directly include that information in one of the formats described above such as an edge list or adjacency matrix.
-For example, we can add a third column to an edge list that denotes the weight or sign of each edge or can fill the cells in an adjacency matrix with specific values rather than simply 1s or 0s.
+For example, we can add a third column to an edge list that denotes the weight, category, or sign of each edge or can fill the cells in an adjacency matrix with specific values rather than simply 1s or 0s.

 In this example, we will randomly generate edge weights for the Cibola network edge list and adjacency matrix to illustrate how R handles these formats.
 We use the `sample` function again to create a random vector of values between 1 and 4 for every edge in the network and then add it to the edgelist as a new variable called `$Weight`.
 We then convert this data frame into a network object.